uhop/dcl/README.md

         // "sup" --- a method from a super class return function(msg){
             if(sup){
+                // theoretically it is possible that
-                // theoretically we have no super method;
+                // there is no super method --- we can be last in line;
                 // not in this case, though --- we are based
                 // on Speaker meaning it will be always pulled in sup.call(this, msg.toUpperCase());